-Shared ownership solicitors fees should be similar to those costs for selling a house outright.
+Shared ownership solicitors fees should be similar to those solicitors fees for buying and selling a house outright.
 However, it is always worth checking this before appointing your solicitor to act for you.
-Costs can be increased if the transaction is more complex due to the property being shared ownership.
-It is worthwhile getting free shared ownership solicitors quotes to get an idea of the costs involved.
+Legal fees can be increased if the transaction is more complex due to the property being shared ownership.

 Shared ownership conveyancing fees cover a number of tasks.
 Your solicitor will need to be in touch with the solicitor of the person buying your shared ownership home as well as the housing association.
 Part of their job will be to give the required documentation to the solicitors of those buying your shared ownership home to make sure everything is in order.

-Your solicitor will also need to be in touch with your bank or building society to make sure all relevant payments are correct before being processed.
+Your shared ownership solicitor will also need to be in touch with your bank or building society to make sure all relevant payments are correct before being processed.
 They will also generate the official contract of sale of your shared ownership home.
 This will enable you to complete the sale.
 It can be more complex due to the fact you are selling a shared ownership home.

 Are solicitors legal fees less when selling a shared ownership home?

 As shared ownership properties are typically leasehold there may be more costs associated with using solicitors.
 This is because there could be more paperwork for them to fill out before your shared ownership sale completes.
 You need to get a breakdown for your shared ownership legal fees.

-Where can I find shared ownership solicitors?
+Where can I find shared ownership solicitors near me?

-As we mentioned earlier it is worthwhile getting free shared ownership solicitors quotes.
+As we mentioned earlier get your free shared ownership solicitors quotes.
 These can give you idea of the legal fees involved for shared ownership.
 It also gives you more choice about which solicitors to appoint when selling your shared ownership home.

 Once you are in a position to move use our moving house checklist which lists the things you need to do when moving house.